WE'VE BLOWN THROUGH THE TOP OF THE THERMOMETER!!!

-Thanks to widespread community and volunteer support, the Capital Campaign for the new PLAYHOUSE has raised over $565,000 -- well exceeding our target of $500,000.
+Thanks to widespread community and volunteer support, the Capital Campaign for the new PLAYHOUSE has raised over $565,000.

 Kudos to the persistent efforts of the Gilmer Arts Grants Committee which paid off with a recent $65,000 grant from the Lettie Pate Evans Foundation in Atlanta.

 Can we all celebrate together that we've met our goal and then some?
 This outstanding success will give us room to provide for the PLAYHOUSE renovation and also have a little operating cushion for the first year.